turbulenz/turbulenz_engine/docs/source/turbulenz_services/notifications_api.rst

 **Tic-tac-toe**

-The SDK contains a tic tac toe app which shows how to use instant notifications combined with data share objects from the :ref:`DataShareManager <datasharemanager>`.
+The SDK contains a tic-tac-toe app which shows how to use instant notifications combined with data share objects from the :ref:`DataShareManager <datasharemanager>`.

 Notes